melaniebrgr/learning-computer-science/02-programming/03-algorithms.md

 ## Big O analysis

-Big O analysis is a way for computer scientists to categorize different algorithms by how they slow down as the input size to the algorithm grows.
+Big O analysis is a way for computer scientists to **categorize algorithms by how they slow down as the input size to the algorithm grows**.
 It enables us to talk about how slow or how fast an algorithm can run.
-To be very specific, it is the worst-case runtime.
-In short Big O
+Specifically, it is the worst-case runtime.
+Big O

 - predicts how an algorithm will perform as data size increases,
 - compares the efficiency of different algorithms,